 When the economy is expanding and stock markets soaring, it seems almost impossible to sell an asset for any amount less than the purchasing price.
 However, the economy is ever-changing, making it hard to predict market conditions.
 It is imperative for investors to have a well-diversified portfolio for any market condition.

 Portfolio diversification is a way to safeguard an investment portfolio.
 It helps investors minimize the bumps and reduce the risks of their investment journey.
 The broader the diversification of the portfolio, the more stable the returns will be.
 Therefore, diffusing the overall risk of the investor.

 "Diversification does not guarantee better returns or fewer losses.
-It's simply a technique that can help you reach your long term financial goals," Scott Cohen, CEO of CD Wealth Management in Dallas, said in an interview
+It's simply a technique that can help you reach your long term financial goals," Scott Cohen, CEO of CD Wealth Management in Dallas, said in an interview with U.S. News.

 For an investor to truly diversify their portfolio, understanding when an investment should be used is crucial.
 Money invested in short-term goals should be invested in different ways than funds for long-term goals.
 Generally, the longer the time frame, the more risk investors can afford to take with the investments.

 When building a portfolio, defining your goal, time frame, and risk tolerance are essential.
 Investors need to build their portfolio in consonance with correlation.
 Correlation is the degree to which the investments move in tandem.
 If the entire portfolio moves together, it isn't diversified.
 Make sure to spread the funds in areas that don't go up and down at the same time.

 Although investing in stocks and bonds is a good starting point for diversification, other strategies should be considered.
 Here are some of them: